Low Carb Beetroot & Gin Salmon Gravadlax

 • 10 whole juniper berries

-• 15g dill leaves (a big bunch - fatter stalks removed)
+• 15 g dill leaves - a large bunch, fatter stalks removed

 Instructions

-1. wearing food-safe disposable gloves (U.S. option HERE), top + tail and peel the beetroot, then cut it into cubes, placing it in a food processor together with all other ingredients (except salmon, of course).
+• wearing food-grade disposable gloves, top + tail and peel the beetroot, then cut it into cubes, and place it in a mini food processor together with all other ingredients (except salmon, of course).

-4. position the salmon skin-side down over the cure, then pour the rest over the top and sides.
+• position the salmon skin-side down over the cure, then smear the rest over the top and sides.

 Notes